What are Unsecured Loans?

 The typical payday loan or customer looking for a bad credit loan begins by filling out an application online.
 The lender will ask for some personal information including the customer’s name, address, phone number, monthly expenses, bank account number, place of employment, and monthly income.

-In order to qualify for most short-term loans, the borrower should have a verifiable minimum monthly income, and he or she should also be over the age of 18.
+In order to qualify for most short-term loans, the borrower should have a verifiable minimum monthly income and he or she should also be over the age of 18.

 Once the loan is approved (usually a quick process), the money is deposited directly into the recipient’s bank account.
-The first payment is typically due within a month of the loan, and it is debited from the customer’s account.
+The first payment is typically due within a month of the loan and it is debited from the customer’s account.

-The people who are most likely to turn to unsecured payday loans are those who can’t easily get credit elsewhere hence the name often used, bad credit loans.
+The people who are most likely to turn to unsecured loans are those who can’t easily get credit elsewhere hence the name often used, bad credit loans.
 They may be young, with no credit history, or they may have a bad credit rating due to a history of financial problems.

-While most direct lenders do check credit scores and verify income, they are still much more lenient than a bank.
+Whilst most direct lenders do check credit scores and verify income, they are still much more lenient than a bank.

-According to recent statistics, the majority of customers in the UK considering unsecured bad credit loans are under the age of 35, single, employed or seeking employment, renters, and earning less than £1500 per month.
+According to recent statistics, the majority of customers in the UK considering unsecured loans are under the age of 35, single, employed or seeking employment, renters, and earning less than £1500 per month.

-Why Do People Need Short-Term Loans?
+Why Do People Need Short Term Loans?

 Many other bad credit loans are borrowed because of loss of income.
 This may be due to a job loss or a decrease in hours at work.